INRIA/scikit-learn-mooc/jupyter-book/ml_concepts/quiz.md

 # ✅ Quiz

 Given a case study: pricing apartments based on a real estate website.
 We have the record of thousand house descriptions with their price.
+Typically, an example of a house description is the following:

+"Great for entertaining: spacious, updated 2 bedroom, 1 bathroom apartment in Lakeview, 97630.
+The house will be available from May 1st.
+Close to nightlife with private backyard.
+Price ~$1,000,000."

-But for some house the price is not mentioned, and we want to predict it.
+However, the price is not mentioned for some house, and we want to predict it.

 ```{admonition} Question
 What kind of problem is it?